Heavy Gear, 2000-2001

 The worst moment came when I saw footage for my second episode, titled Disqualified (show 11).
 It was the first one I boarded all on my own, and I put my soul into that thing.
 On every series I’ve done, there’s been at least one “magic storyboard,” where it feels like my hands are being guided to draw all on their own, and I’m just a spectator.
 The “magic storyboards” are always the best ones, emerging fully formed and rock solid in the first draft.
 I even got to design a new enemy robot (above) and work out all of its capabilities, making me the real-life animation mecha designer I always wanted to be.

-Then the curse struck again: when the footage came back, all the soul and magic were drained out.
+Then the curse struck again: when the footage came back, all the soul and magic was drained out.
 I hated it so much I considered not taking a director credit.
-Later, I turned down an invitation to participate in the DVD commentary because I couldn’t trust myself to remain civil.
+Later, I turned down an invitation to participate in the DVD commentary because I couldn’t trust myself to speak politely.

 The look of the CG models also took a lot of getting used to.
 When you storyboard a 2D show, you’re using the same designs the animators will use later.
 In CG, those designs can change significantly.
 Props and mecha will look pretty much as you expect, but characters can be a whole different ball game once they’re sculpted as models.
 On average, I thought they looked awful.
 Like Mego dolls with no mass.
 Everyone and everything moved around way too much, giving it a weightless feeling that not even sound effects could counteract.